- NAME: John Paul II

 Answer questions and see how you rank against other players.Play Now

+At public appearances, he moved slowly and seemed unsteady on his feet.
 He also visibly trembled at times.
-While one of his doctors disclosed that John Paul had Parkinson's disease, a brain disorder often characterized by shaking, in 2001.
+One of his doctors also disclosed that John Paul had Parkinson's disease, a brain disorder often characterized by shaking, in 2001.
 But there was never any official announcement about his illness from the Vatican.

 © 2013 A+E Networks.
 All rights reserved.

 Sign in with Facebook to see how you and your friends are connected to famous icons.